sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ![flash](./../../../zh/maixIII/assets/axpi-flash.png)

-We only reserved EMMC pad on board, so we need to a TF card which have been burned system image to boot linux on this boad.
+We only reserved EMMC pad on board, so we need a TF card which has been burned system image to boot linux on this board.

 ### Get image

-Because the system image is about 2G, so we only provide mega link to download.
+Because the system image is about 2G memory storage, we only provide mega link to download.

 Visit mega [Click me](https://mega.nz/folder/9EhyBbJZ#lcNhhm9aWXOyo2T0DDaSqA) to download the image file.

 ![debian](./assets/flash_system/debian.jpg)

-The file name end with `img.xz` is the compressed system image file, and the other file name end with `img.xz.md5sum` is the check file, which we use to check the compressed system image file.
+The file name ends with `img.xz` is the compressed system image file, and the other file name ends with `img.xz.md5sum` is the check file, which we use to check the compressed system image file.

 The name rule of compressed system image file is `Image provider` _ `Target chip` _ `Linux distribution` _ `Created time` + `img.xz`

-The check file should be used in the Linux, and users using windows10 or windows 11 can use the wsl to prepare a Linux environment
+The check file should be used in Linux, and users using windows10 or windows 11 can use the wsl to prepare a Linux environment

 Run command `md5sum -c *.md5sum*` in the path where compressed system image file and check file are to check the compressed system image file.